photo/frontend/documentation/schemas/Photo.markdown

 ### Scema description

-  * id, Base 36 value of a base 10 auto-incremented value
+  * id, [Base 32](http://en.wikipedia.org/wiki/Base32#base32hex) value of a base 10 auto-incremented value
   * appId, A string identifing the application creating this entry
   * url, Url to view this photo on the user's OpenPhoto site
   * host, Host on which this photo resides